-New Hampshire Legal Assistance provides free legal help to low-income and elderly persons who cannot afford a private attorney.
-The Senior Law Project is s special project of New Hampshire Legal Assistance and is funded in part by the New Hampshire Bureau of Elderly and Adult Services, under Title III of the Older Americans Act.
+New Hampshire Legal Assistance provides free legal help to low-income and older adults who cannot afford a private attorney.
+The Justice in Aging Project is s special project of New Hampshire Legal Assistance and is funded in part by the New Hampshire Bureau of Elderly and Adult Services, under Title III of the Older Americans Act.